sillyhatday/GAMEBOY-MBC5-2MB/README.md

 Here is my short list of tested games for the cartridge:

 **ROM too big:**

-Harry Potter Chamber Secrets
+Harry Potter Chamber Secrets,
-Harry Potter Sorcerers Stone
+Harry Potter Sorcerers Stone,
-Dragons Lair
+Dragons Lair,
-Alone in the Dark
+Alone in the Dark,
-Cannon Fodder
+Cannon Fodder,
-Austin Powers Welcome to my underground
+Austin Powers Welcome to my underground,
-Austin Powers Oh Behave
+Austin Powers Oh Behave,
-Perfect Dark
+Perfect Dark,
-Dragon Warrior 3
+Dragon Warrior 3,
-Stone Age
+Stone Age,
-Yu-gi-oh Duel Monsters 4
+Yu-gi-oh Duel Monsters 4,
-Yu-gi-oh Dark Duel Stories
+Yu-gi-oh Dark Duel Stories,
-Tomb Raider
+Tomb Raider,
-Tomb Raider 2
+Tomb Raider 2,
-Tomb Raider Curse of The Sword
+Tomb Raider Curse of The Sword,
-Heroic Sword
+Heroic Sword,
-Jungle Book Mowglis Wild Adventure
+Jungle Book Mowglis Wild Adventure,
-Grand Theft Auto
+Grand Theft Auto,
-Shantae
+Shantae,
-Dragon Warrior Monsters 2 - Cobi's Journey
+Dragon Warrior Monsters 2 - Cobi's Journey,
-Dragon Warrior Monsters 2 - Tara's Adventure
+Dragon Warrior Monsters 2 - Tara's Adventure,
-Donkey Kong Country
+Donkey Kong Country,
-Rayman
+Rayman,
-Mickeys Speedway
+Mickeys Speedway,
-Mickeys Racing Adventure
+Mickeys Racing Adventure,
-Donald Duck Going Quackers
+Donald Duck Going Quackers,

 **Not Working:**

-Super Mario Land Six Golden Coins - Major graphical problems
+Super Mario Land Six Golden Coins - Major graphical problems,
-Zelda: Links Awakening - Crashes when saving
+Zelda: Links Awakening - Crashes when saving,
-Duke Nukem
+Duke Nukem,
-Game & Watch Gallery 1 & 2
+Game & Watch Gallery 1 & 2,
-Turok Rage Wars
+Turok Rage Wars,
-Tony Hawk Pro Skater 2
+Tony Hawk Pro Skater 2,
-Megaman Xtreme 2
+Megaman Xtreme 2,
-International Karate
+International Karate,
-Dragon Ball z Legendary Super Warriors
+Dragon Ball z Legendary Super Warriors,

 **Working:**

-Pokemon Yellow
+Pokemon Yellow,
-Pokemon Blue
+Pokemon Blue,
-Pokemon Red
+Pokemon Red,
-Pokemon TPP
+Pokemon TPP,
-Pokemon Gold - No RTC
+Pokemon Gold - No RTC,
-Pokemon Silver - No RTC
+Pokemon Silver - No RTC,
-Pokemon Crystal - No RTC
+Pokemon Crystal - No RTC,
-Pokemon Prism V0.94.0237 - No RTC
+Pokemon Prism V0.94.0237 - No RTC,
-Pokemon Crystal Clear - No RTC
+Pokemon Crystal Clear - No RTC,
-Pokemon Trading Card
+Pokemon Trading Card,
-Pokemon Picross
+Pokemon Picross,
-Mole Mania
+Mole Mania,
-Wario Land 2
+Wario Land 2,
-Wario Land 3
+Wario Land 3,
-Micro Machines V3
+Micro Machines V3,
-Test Drive 6
+Test Drive 6,

 Feel free to do whatever you wish with this design.
 I want everyone to enjoy the Gameboy in whatever way they can.
 If you can't build your own then look out for my cartridges for sale or buy from InsideGadgets.
 I'm hoping that mine will be cheaper, but they will not be available like InsideGadgets ones will be.
+Also the InsideGadgets cartridges use a custom CPLD for the MBC, making it more compatible and easier to get a bunch of them vs pulling apart original cartridges.